TruebitProtocol/truebit-eth/README.md

 ```
 `createTaskID` stores task parameters to the Incentive Layer, including filesystem, economics and VM and assigns them a taskID.
 The inputs are as follows:
 <!-- * `initTaskHash`: initial machine state `hash` for the interpreter.
 This `hash` can be obtained through Truebit OS as described [above](#obtaining-codeRoot-and-hash) or by calling `getInitHash` from the `fileSystem` contract. -->
-* `bundleID`: the bundleID containing all files for the task
+* `bundleID`: the bundleID containing all files and VM parameters for the task
-* `ownerFee`: the fee paid by the Task Submitter to the smart contract issuing the task
 * `mindeposit`: the minimum TRU deposit required for a Solver or Verifier to participate
 * `solverReward`: the reward paid to the Solver for correctly solving the task
 * `verifierTax`: the payment to be split among all Verifiers
+* `ownerFee`: the fee paid by the Task Submitter to the smart contract issuing the task (if any)
-* `blockLimit`: the maximum number of blocks a Solver or Verifier should spend solving the task
+* `blockLimit`: the maximum number of blocks a Solver or Verifier should spend solving the task.

 See also sample task [above](#Writing-task-outputs-via-Truebit-OS).

 ```solidity